gazjones-0/GhostInAzureWebApp/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-Note that if deploying to a basic or lower plan the deployment might fail (it doesn't seem to always do it) - generally the app still seems to work, but I'd recommend that if deployment doesn't succeed, deploy to a standard app service and then downgrade the plan.
+Note that if deploying to a basic or lower plan the deployment might fail (it generally does but doesn't always) - the app still appears to work, but I'd recommend that if deployment doesn't succeed, deploy to a standard app service and then downgrade the plan.
 The issue appears to be the amount of time it takes to install all the node modules and run the postinstall script (which gets automatically run during deployment).

 ### The postinstall.js script

 This is run automatically as part of deployment, and does the following:

-* Updates the website url in `config.production.json` to match where it's deployed
+* Updates the website url in `config.production.json` to match where it's deployed; the config in the repository is set to `ghostinazurewebapp.azurewebsites.net` so the script will change this to match whatever you named it during deployment
-* Ensures the database has been migrated to the latest version
+* Ensures the database has been migrated to the latest version (might be required if Ghost has been upgraded)
 * Creates `server.js` from `server.template.js`
 * Creates the cache